 Programming a questionnaire with the right sequence

 The result of the research can be considerably influenced by the sequence of questions.
 In fact, the order of the questions can produce a neutral questionnaire or subtly suggest an answer.
 You have two types of questions sequences to choose from:

 From generic to specific: to use if you want the respondent to focus on the general topic before and on the specific detail then.
 It’s useful to collect spontaneous and instinctive opinions from specific to generic: to use if you want the respondent to ponder on the topic.

-Filter questions allows to skip one or more of the other questions.
-Depending on answer given, the question filters information in real time deciding if to analyze or not that related topic.
+Filter questions allows you to skip one or more of the other questions.
+Depending on the answer given, the question filters information in real-time deciding if to analyze or not that related topic.
 This survey tools are really useful both to avoid asking irrelevant questions and to address the respondent to a more specific answer.

 Testing the questionnaire

 Writing the questionnaire according to the 9 rules above doesn’t guarantee its certain effectiveness.
 It’s fundamental to make one or more TESTS before starting the survey.
 The researcher will be able to verify that:

 Questionnaire templates are displayed correctly on all devices